Preparing to Implement Personalized Search

 sale_price The format must be [0-9].[two decimal places] (for example, 12000.00).

-size The character limit is 200, and is truncated if the value exceeds this limit.
+size The character limit is 200.
+The value is truncated if it exceeds this limit.

 Your dedicated CSM will assess the product catalog dataset that you select and alert you to specific modifications required as part of the Personalized Search onboarding process.